 Obviously not, given how transparently fraudulent it appears.
 But it’s getting more difficult to spot scams like these as fraudsters get better at impersonating legitimate institutions.
-In fact, a recent public survey conducted by Interac found that while seven in ten Canadians believed they could confidently spot phishing scams, the majority of respondents didn’t know the safest option for dealing with them.
+In fact, we found that in 2021, 57 per cent of Canadians have seen fraud attempts increase.

 Tax return scams:

 If you receive an email from your tax agency that seems too good to be true, it probably is.
 Scammers often pretend to represent these institutions, using fraudulent tax returns to bait their victims into clicking suspicious links or surrendering their social insurance numbers.
 This can result in identity theft, keystroke logging, and other breaches of personal information.

 Don’t respond to these emails or click on any links.
 Instead, contact the relevant tax agency directly to confirm the email’s veracity or log in directly from the company’s public website, do not use the link they provide.
 Following these steps will likely prevent you from serious financial harm.

 On-demand video has become the new normal for many Canadians.
 Unfortunately, many fraudsters have also taken note, and impersonating streaming services has become a common way to trick unsuspecting consumers.
 Often, criminals will send emails requesting that victims update their billing information.
 As with tax return schemes, the goal is to get targets to click a link and enter sensitive information.

 To verify whether these emails are fraudulent, check the URL listed in the email.
 If it begins with the acronym “https,” then the information transmitted to the site is secured by encryption, indicating that the message is legitimate.
 You can also contact the service’s customer support services directly to confirm that the email is accurate.